binysebastian/aipsscriptwriter/README.md

 ## Requirements

-*  AIPS (works in version 12 and 13), other versions have to be tested.
+*  AIPS (works in version 12 and 13), the codes might work in newer versions as well.
 *  CASA (ver>=5.2) are required.